 As with all types of loans, there are pros and cons to financing a home through the VA.
 But for most qualified veterans, the terms available through a VA loan can’t be matched by conventional mortgages.

-Is a VA Loan Best for Me?
+Is a VA Loan Right for You?

 Veterans are free to choose between a VA loan and a conventional mortgage, and the best option isn’t always obvious.
-“VA loans tend to have a few more pieces of red tape tied to the loan process, and may not be as attractive to a seller in an apples-to-apples comparison with someone bringing a conventional loan to the table,” says Nathaniel Hovsepian, a Marine Corps veteran and owner of The Expert Home Buyers, a real estate investment firm in Georgia.
+“VA loans tend to have a few more pieces of red tape tied to the loan process and may not be as attractive to a seller in an apples-to-apples comparison with someone bringing a conventional loan to the table,” says Nathaniel Hovsepian, a Marine Corps veteran and owner of The Expert Home Buyers, a real estate investment firm in Georgia.

 Bureaucracy notwithstanding, Hovsepian views VA loans as the best long-term option for veterans.
 “We always recommend using a VA loan if you are able to qualify.
 This is especially true if you don’t have enough of a down payment to qualify for a conventional loan.”